mmahjoub1123/Coursera/Predicting_car_accidents_severity_US_Report.md

 # 2. Data Description

 To analyse the problem i used these datas: A Countrywide Traffic Accident Dataset (2016 - 2020) from Kaggle [1].
 The Data is collected using streaming reports on important traffic events.
 This data is captured by a variety of entities, such as the US and state departments of transportation, law enforcement agencies, traffic cameras, and traffic sensors within the road-networks.
 There are about 3.5 million accident records in this dataset.
+It includes, among others, detailed description about the incidents, wether conditions, category of junction at which collision took place.

 # 3. Methodology